PART 0: PREFACE: COLOPHON, CREDITS, ETC.¶

-This labor of love was started by Kevin Cole (“The Ubuntourist”) in September 2020, in an effort to supplement a Computer Architecture course.
+This labor of love was started by Kevin Cole (“The Ubuntourist”) in September 2020, in an effort to supplement a Computer Systems course.

 Users of this document can test their code with either Ian Davies’ amazing MITS Altair 8800 simulator or, for mere $621 (US), a physical Altair 8800 Clone, complete with toggle switches, blinky red LEDs, etc.